AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 Each of these launches provides a performance portable set of nested loops for both CPU and GPU applications.

 These loop launches should only be used when each iteration of the nested loop is independent of other iterations.
-When running on GPUs, loops with a dependent ordering would run substanitally slower, due to the need for appropriate atomic operations across the GPU threads.
 Therefore, these launches have been marked with ``AMREX_PRAGMA_SIMD`` when using the CPU and they should only be used for ``simd``-capable nested loops.
-Calculations that cannot vectorize should be rewritten whereever possible to allow efficient utilization of GPU hardware.
+Calculations that cannot vectorize should be rewritten wherever possible to allow efficient utilization of GPU hardware.

-However, it is important for applications to use these launches whenever appropriate because they contain numerous optimizations for both CPU and GPU variations of nested loops.
+However, it is important for applications to use these launches whenever appropriate because they contain optimizations for both CPU and GPU variations of nested loops.
 For example, on the GPU the spatial coordinate loops are reduced to a single loop and the component loop is moved to these inner most loop.
 AMReX's launch functions apply the appropriate optimizations for ``USE_CUDA=TRUE`` and ``USE_CUDA=FALSE`` in a compact and readable format.
-Failing to use the nested loop launches where appropriate eliminate these optimizations and reduce performance on CPU, GPU or both systems.

 AMReX also provides a variation of the launch function that is implemented as a C++ macro.
 It behaves identically to the function, but hides the lambda function